-I much prefer lightweight development processes, very small teams, and programming practices with short feedback cycles, including REPL based development, continuous testing or test driven design, depending on the context.
+I much prefer lightweight development processes, very small teams, and programming practices with short feedback cycles, including REPL based development, continuous testing or test driven design, depending on the language and context.
 I also prefer continuous integration and delivery.
 I am not religious about any particular methodology; I have found that different approaches serve different goals, technologies, tools and cultures.

 Joined CircleCI in September 2014 as its first resident Canadian employee.
-CircleCI is a Continuous Integration and Delivery platform providing services to engineers around the world.
-In my role in Platorm Engineering and Site Reliability, I worked on code throughout the product, which is written mostly in Clojure and ClojureScript, and deployed to AWS.
-The architecture evolved quickly over the time I was at CircleCI, both technically and organizationally.
-Most recently I had been working in the platform team helping implement the "next generation" build system (a more modular system including a number of new tools written in Go) and integrating it with the existing CircleCI platform.
+In my role in Platorm Engineering and Site Reliability, I worked on code throughout the product, which is written mostly in Clojure and ClojureScript and deployed to AWS.
+CircleCI evolved quickly over the time I was there, both in terms of technical architecture and organization.
+Helped grow CircleCI in Canada, hiring local engineers and bootstrapping a Toronto office.